Stop Circus Animal Suffering – Protestors Urge Audiences to Shun the Wild Animal Circus

 “Keeping wild animals like lions, tigers and bears chained and shut in small spaces, then beating them to perform tricks for human entertainment shames us all,” said Matt Rossell, ADI Campaigns Director.

-ADI is calling on supporters to warn audiences of the behind-the-scenes suffering of animals in traveling circuses when Ringling Bros. and Barnum & Bailey Circus comes to Bakersfield, California on September 9, 2016.
+ADI is calling on supporters to warn audiences of the behind-the-scenes suffering of animals in traveling circuses when Ringling Bros. and Barnum & Bailey Circus comes to Bridgeport, Connecticut on October 20, 2016.

 WHAT: Ringling Bros. and Barnum & Bailey Circus Protest